duggaraju/c2pa-bindings/tests/dotnet/sample/README.md

 # C# C2PA SDK Sample

-This file exists to provide sample documentation and code on how to use the C# SDK.
+This file exists to provide sample documentation and code on how to use the C# C2PA SDK for the signing and content integrity of media files.

 ## About the SDK

-This C# SDK is meant to serve as a wrapper for the Rust Implmentation of the [C2PA protocol](https://c2pa.org/specifications/specifications/1.0/specs/C2PA_Specification.html).
+This C# SDK is meant to serve as a wrapper for the Rust Implmentation of the [C2PA Specification](https://c2pa.org/specifications/specifications/1.3/index.html).
 This SDK is designed to serve as an interface for other developers and processes to interact with the SDK using C#.

+I recommend reading the [Content Authenticity Initiative](https://opensource.contentauthenticity.org/docs/getting-started/) for a better understanding of the underlying information before using this service.

 ## Features